Orthacanthus: Paleobiology

 A 2013 analysis of oxygen and strontium isotope composition of the teeth and spines of Late Carboniferous and Early Permian shark taxa was performed to infer the hydrochemistry of their ambient water, thus contributing to the controversy between an obligate freshwater or euryhaline diadromous lifestyle.
-Facies interpretations in the Permian of North America suggested that salinity tolerance of xenacanthids was restricted to near marine environments while only Orthacanthus can tolerate brackish water environments.
-A study covering the morphology and histology of dorsal spines of Orthacanthus platypternus also reported that "The comparative analyses of the ontogenetic stages of the recorded specimens of O. platypternus and their distribution along different facies and localities indicate that this species was euryhaline, diadromous with a catadromous life-cycle which was strongly regulated by the semi-arid, seasonally dry tropical climate affecting western Pangaea during the Early Permian."
-The 2013 analysis provided evidence leaning towards an obligate freshwater lifestyle of the sharks from the studied Variscan European basins, and nonmarine ratios suggested teeth formation was influenced by meteoric waves enriched by evaporation.
+Facies interpretations in the Permian of North America suggested that salinity tolerances of xenacanthiforms were restricted to near marine environments whereas only Orthacanthus could tolerate brackish water environments.
+A study covering the morphology and histology of dorsal spines of Orthacanthus platypternus also reported that "The comparative analyses of the ontogenetic stages of the recorded specimens of O. platypternus and their distribution along different facies and localities indicate that this species was euryhaline, diadromous with a catadromous life-cycle which was strongly regulated by the semi-arid, seasonally dry tropical climate affecting western Pangea during the Early Permian."
+The 2013 analysis provided evidence leaning towards an obligate freshwater lifestyle of the sharks from Variscan European basins, and nonmarine ratios suggested tooth formation was influenced by meteoric waves enriched by evaporation.
 Euryhaline adaptation was not confirmed in the 2013 analysis.
+Paired bioapatite δ18O, δ13C, and δ34S analysis of O. buxieri suggested that the species was an inhabitant of freshwater lakes.

 Predator-Prey relationship

-Orthacanthus and Triodus have a predator-prey relationship where specifically there is predation of Orthacanthus on Triodus.
-Cranial remains of specimens of both Orthacanthus and Triodus were from the Upper Carboniferous in Puertollano basin, Spain, and give evidence of this predator-prey relationship.
+Orthacanthus and Triodus have a predator-prey relationship in which Orthacanthus preyed on Triodus.
+Cranial remains of specimens of both Orthacanthus and Triodus from the Upper Carboniferous in Puertollano basin, Spain, give evidence of this predator-prey relationship.
 Numerous and well preserved cephalic elements of Triodus were associated with the cranial remains of Orthacanthus, and is explained by the inclusion of occipital spines of Triodus in the buccal cavity of Orthacanthus.
 Additional evidence is the co-occurrence of one Orthacanthus spine with many Triodus spines, which likely penetrated the soft tissue and cartilage of the mouth of Orthacanthus, similarly to modern sharks that feed on stingrays where the spines of stingrays have been found within and around the buccal cavities of Carcharhinus, Galeocerdo, Negaprion and Sphyrna.

 Examination of Orthacanthus coprolites from Canada by Aodhan O' Gogain et al. revealed that in times of hardship, Orthacanthus was likely cannibalistic, as teeth from juvenile Orthacanthus were found within the coprolites of adults.
-Orthacanthus had a catholic diet that consisted of actinopterygians, acanthodians, dipnoans, xenacanthids and tetrapods, based on analysis of coprolites and gut contents.
+Orthacanthus had a diet that consisted of actinopterygians, acanthodians, dipnoans, xenacanthids and tetrapods, based on analysis of coprolites and gut contents.
 There have also been suspicions of filial cannibalism due to the presence of juvenile Orthacanthus teeth inside an Orthacanthus coprolite.
-The poop of Orthacanthus has a unique spiraling shape due to a corkscrew-shaped rectum.
+The feces of Orthacanthus has a spiral shape due to a corkscrew-shaped rectum.